Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 	- find and fd are not indexed searched

 ### Viewing, creating and editing files

 - `touch` - create an empty file

+- `cat` - reading file
+	- `-n` - prints a number of line on start of a line

 - `less` - newer than more
 	- can move forward `\n` AND back (arrow up)